lsoft/DpdtInject/README.md

 ```

 `Dpdt_Generator_GeneratedSourceFolder` is a builtin variable name; `$(MSBuildProjectDirectory)\Dpdt.Pregenerated` is an **absolute** folder name for Dpdt artifacts and allowed to be changed.

+# Dpdt Visual Studio Extension

+todo: write everything about this amazing tool :)

+A lot of thanks to bert2 and his amazing example https://github.com/bert2/microscope

+Debugging: need to send the following files `C:\Users\<user>\AppData\Local\Temp\dpdt_extension.*.log`
+we do not support few types with same full names (in different assemblies)